 • If the game slows down depending on the camera angle, this may be due to GS downloads, which are very slow on mobile GPUs.

-You can try disabling hardware readbacks in Graphics options, but this may create some glitches in effects.
+You can try setting the hardware download mode to Unsynchronized or Disabled, but this may create some glitches in effects.

 • You can try switching the SPU2 mixing mode to Async Mix instead of Timestretch.
 But this is not compatible with all games.